soluhealth/emmtyper/README.md

 EmMAIL is a command line tool for emm-type classification of Streptococcus pyogenes based on the isolate's whole genome sequence.

-The use of EmMAIL will follow the dependencies of the tools within its pipeline, namely BLAST and isPcr.
+The use of EmMAIL will follow the dependencies of the tools within its pipeline, namely `blastn` and `ispcr`.

 ## Requirements

-EmMAIL needs BLAST and isPcr.
-As is, there is no way to automatically install both within the setup.py.
+EmMAIL needs `blastn` and `ispcr`.
+As is, there is no way to automatically install both automatically with setup.py.

-User (for now) will need to manually install the tools themselves and set them on $PATH for EmMAIL to work.
+User (for now) will need to manually install the tools themselves and set them on $PATH for EmMAIL to work (EmMAIL expected both tools to be on $PATH).

 ## Installation